 \subsection{Context}

 The semi-martingale reflecting Brownian motion (SRBM) in two-dimensional convex cones is a classical topic in probability theory.
-Problems such as the existence and uniqueness~\cite{HaRe-81b,taylor_existence_1993}, recurrence and transience conditions \cite{hobson_recurrence_1993, williams_recurrence_1985}, study of stationary distribution properties \cite{harrison_multidimensional_1987, dieker_reflected_2009, dai_reflecting_2011, franceschi_asymptotic_2016}, and many others have been extensively studied in the literature, mostly under the hypothesis of non-degenerate covariance matrix.
+Problems such as existence and uniqueness~\cite{HaRe-81b,taylor_existence_1993}, recurrence and transience conditions \cite{hobson_recurrence_1993, williams_recurrence_1985}, study of stationary distribution properties \cite{harrison_multidimensional_1987, dieker_reflected_2009, dai_reflecting_2011, franceschi_asymptotic_2016}, and many others have been extensively studied in the literature, mostly under the assumption of a non-degenerate covariance matrix.